Displaying items by tag: SEAPLM

 At the same time, the regional discussion went beyond the countries that hosted meetings in March.
 SEA-PLM’s 2026 workplan, presented at the Philippine meeting, noted that the planning and National Steering Committee discussions in Cambodia, Lao PDR, the Philippines, and Viet Nam would be followed by consultations with Myanmar and Malaysia.
 The update also highlighted capacity building on Curriculum Mapping as part of the agenda.
 This shows that even when SEA-PLM was not holding an in-country meeting in March, the process continued through regional consultations and curriculum-focused work.
 These efforts help connect assessment results with curriculum improvement and classroom practice.

-Country voices throughout the meetings reflected that practical focus.
 In Cambodia, participants spoke about the value of helping teachers “translate the band into teaching guidance and how to teach better,” pointing to the need to make assessment findings more useful in the classroom.
 In the Philippines, the discussion underscored the need to keep “moving the needle forward on foundational learning,” while in Lao PDR the concern returned to how training can be sustained and translated into practice over time.
 Viet Nam, meanwhile, pushed the conversation toward how evidence can better support curriculum reform, teacher development, and stronger learning outcomes.

 –